 We have completed our homebase placements for 2021.
 This is a huge job that takes a lot of effort to put together.
 We’d like to acknowledge all those that contributed to this process.
-There are always some people who feel a degree of disappointment with their placement.
-Please keep in mind that we make every […]
+Check the big blue link at the bottom of the page to see your HBLA for 2021.
+There are always some people […]

 Just a further additional reminder that next week we have a teacher only day.
 The purpose of the day is to support learning advisors in understanding the changes upcoming changes to NCEA.
 Our non-NCEA staff will be using the teacher only day to work on curriculum development.
 This teacher only day is happening in all schools […]

 Calling Year 7-10 performers, creatives and crew.
 It is time to get started on the Junior Production for 2020; The Greek Mythology Olympiaganza.
 A hilarious mash up of Greek myths and legends AUDITIONS are Thursday 24 Sept Week 10.
 You need to choose either lunchtime OR 3-5pm after school in 1.2For your audition you do not need to prepare […]